Winter 2021 (Open Now)

 - current resume

-- personal statement explaining why you wish to join our program and how it will benefit you (500 words maximum)
+- personal statement explaining why you wish to join our program, how your previous education and experience relates to the Certificate Program and how it will benefit you (500 words maximum)